docsforadobe/after-effects-scripting-guide/docs/text/fontsobject.rst

 **Description**

-This function will return an instance of :ref:`Font object<fontobject>` based on the ID of a previously found Font.
+This function will return an instance of :ref:`Font object<fontobject>` based on the ID of a previously found font.

-If no matching Font is found, it will return undefined.
-This can occur with an unknown ID or if the original Font has been removed from the font environment.
+If no matching font is found, it will return undefined.
+This can occur with an unknown ID or if the original font has been removed from the font environment.

 .. code:: javascript